uasal/uasal.github.io/_pages/Team.md

 - Bohan Li, graduate student in Computer Science at University of Arizona.
 - [Amit Kumar Jha](https://www.linkedin.com/in/amit-kumar-jha-79b8a6110/), graduate student at the University of Arizona College of Optical Sciences.
 - Alex Carter, graduate student at the University of Arizona Wyant College of Optical Sciences.
+- Kian Milani, Optical Engineer at University of Arizona Steward Observatory.

 ### Former Undergraduate Students